 There’s no better way to unwind after a day of travel–or to kick off your New Orleans adventures–than with classic Creole fare.
 Court of Two Sisters hosts the only daily jazz brunch in the city, and its historic courtyard offers stunning views of French Quarter architecture while you enjoy live music and a buffet.

 After lunch, hop on the St. Charles Streetcar and marvel at the magnificent mansions and hundreds of towering live oaks as you make your way Uptown.
-Tickets for the streetcar will only cost $1.25 each way and can be purchased onboard.
+Tickets for the streetcar will only cost $1.25 each way and can be purchased on board with cash or in advance on the Le Pass app.
 You can also purchase a 1-day Jazzy Pass for $3 or a 3-day pass for $8, which will give you unlimited rides for even more sightseeing.

 Finally, top off your evening with one of the city’s many LGBTQ bars and clubs.
 These vibrant locales are the perfect way to end any night, and there’s something for every kind of mood or atmosphere.
 Good Friends is a local favorite for a laid-back hangout, and Bourbon Pub’s dance floor is a great place for high-energy celebration and revelry.